karios-os/docs/docs/kubernetes/index.rst

 Sidero Kubernetes Overview
 --------------------------

 Sidero is a bare-metal provisioning system designed specifically for Kubernetes clusters.
-Built on Talos Linux, Sidero provides a GitOps-driven approach to managing bare-metal Kubernetes infrastructure with enterprise-grade security and immutable operating system principles.
+Built on Talos Linux, Sidero provides a GitOps-driven approach to managing bare-metal Kubernetes infrastructure with immutable operating system principles.

 **Key Features:**